-California Becomes First State To End Cash Bail
+California Becomes First State To End Cash Bail After 40-Year Fight

 Appeals Court Rules In Favor Of New Jersey's Bail Overhaul

 Under the California law those arrested and charged with a crime won't be putting up money or borrowing it from a bail bond agent to obtain their release.
-Instead, local courts will decide who to keep in custody and who to release while they await trial.
+Instead, local courts will decide who to keep in custody and whom to release while they await trial.
 Those decisions will be based on an algorithm created by the courts in each jurisdiction.

-In most non-violent misdemeanor cases, defendants would be released within 12 hours.
-However, in other instances, defendants will be scored on how likely they are to show up for their court date, the seriousness of their crime, and the likelihood of recidivism.
+In most nonviolent misdemeanor cases, defendants would be released within 12 hours.
+In other instances, defendants will be scored on how likely they are to show up for their court date, the seriousness of their crime, and the likelihood of recidivism.

 Some people could be released on other conditions, including monitoring by GPS or regular check-ins with an officer.